Mass And Atoms Quick Check

 Beyond Atoms: Molecules and Compounds

 While atoms are the fundamental building blocks, they often combine to form molecules and compounds.
 The mass of a molecule is simply the sum of the atomic masses of its constituent atoms.
-For example, the molar mass of water (H₂O) is calculated as:
+Here's one way to look at it: the molar mass of water (H₂O) is calculated as:

 Applications of Mass and Atomic Concepts